FROM THE CHAIRMAN - SHAYNE LA COMBRE

-World Plumbing Council 12th Triennial World Plumbing Conference, 11-13 September 2019, Melbourne Australia
+The World Plumbing Council’s 12th Triennial World Plumbing Conference, 11-13 September 2019, Melbourne Australia

-This three day conference will be based on the WPC’s Four Pillars of Plumbing program.
-The theme will be ‘How to build a successful plumbing industry’.
+The three day conference will be based on the WPC’s Four Pillars of Plumbing program.

 Contact firstname.lastname@example.org to provide an event report or request listing of an upcoming event.